The Serpent's Fall

 An arm curled around the door’s lock stile.
 Jack noticed a serpent’s raised head with a flattened hood, open mouth, and protruding fangs tattooed on the back of the man’s hand.
 The snake’s tail curled around a well-defined forearm.

 He pulled the door ajar.
 A scar-faced man in a short-sleeved denim jacket greeted Jack with a grin full of gold.
-Rain dripped off his long greasy hair.
+Rain dripped off his long, greasy hair.
 Behind him, two more dressed in the same denim attire and biker boots.

 The other men offered affirmation—nods and “yeses.”

 He turned his gaze back to Jack.
 “So, here we are.
 Just regular folk out in the cold looking for a decent cuppa.”
 The man chuckled.
-“We would not mind a drop of whiskey or two to go along with our coffee.
+“We wouldn’t mind a drop of whiskey or two to go along with our coffee.
 But I’ll understand if you’re not that kind of establishment.”

-“I would love to accommodate you, but like I said, we’re closed,” Jack said.
+“I’d love to accommodate you, but like I said, we’re closed,” Jack said.
 “Why not try the Engen garage down the road?
 They have a twenty-four-hour coffee shop.”

 The long-haired man pointed to a sign in the diner’s window displaying its business hours.
-“Funny thing…I’ve noticed the sign in the window says you only close at two a.m.”
+“Funny thing… I’ve noticed the sign in the window says you only close at two a.m.”
 He locked eyes with Jack.
 “Let me end this song and dance.
 A girl ran this way.
 Brown hair, blue pencil skirt, white heels.
 Seen her?”

 Jack shook his head.
 “No,” he said.
 “Is she in some kind of trouble?”

 “No trouble,” the man said.
 “We just want to talk to her.”
-He paused for a beat.
+He paused.
 “About business and such.
 You know?”
-The long-haired man tried to peek past Jack inside the diner.
-“You are not hiding her inside, by any chance?”
+The long-haired man craned his neck to see past Jack into the diner.
+“You’re not hiding her inside, by any chance?”

 “Seen enough?”
 Jack said to the gang leader.